tasktape-community/tasktape-community.github.io/README.md

 ## Contributing

 Contributions are welcome!
 Please see our [contribution guidelines](CONTRIBUTING.md) for more information.
+[Here](https://github.com/tasktape-community/tasktape-community.github.io/contribute) are some issues that are easy to get started with.

 ## Contributors